Stephen has been recognized with important career honours and his films have earned a host of awards around the world.

 HONOURS, MEMBERSHIPS & SPECIAL ACHIEVEMENT

-Inducted as Honorary Member, Director’s Guild of Canada (2012)
+Honorary Member, Director’s Guild of Canada (Inducted 2012)

 Member of The Academy of Motion Picture Arts and Sciences —“Accepted for demonstrating exceptional accomplishments in the field of theatrical motion pictures.”
 (2004 – present).

 Kodak Vision Award, Lifetime Achievement; Large Format Cinema Association (LFCA), Los Angeles, California (2004)